Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 We also see that integer indices remove the axis, and slices keep the axis
-(even when the resulting axis has shape 1):
+(even when the resulting axis has size 1):

 ```py
 >>> a[0].shape